Is The Orphan Espresso Lido 3 the hand Grinder for you? (A Review)

 You are operating on a tight budget.

 If this is you, we feel you.
 While the Lido 3 has probably the most competitive price among top tier hand grinders, it is still a bit steep if you are just getting into grinding your own coffee.
-Great, freshly-ground coffee doesn’t have to cost a fortune, so perhaps you should consider something like the Javapress, Hario Skerton Pro, or the Handground Precision Grinder.
+Great, freshly-ground coffee doesn’t have to cost a fortune, so perhaps you should consider something like the Javapresse or the Hario Skerton Pro.

 The updates on the Lido 3 from the earlier Lido 2 make it far more portable, but it is still a large hand grinder and has some weight to it.
 That being said, it produces a fantastic grind that is both consistent and precise across a wide range of grind settings.